Breathe In. Breathe Out.: Background and production

-Duff has described the change in the album's musical direction in an interview with MTV in 2015, citing "The album is a range of stuff.
+Duff has described the change in the album's musical direction in an interview with MTV in 2015, stating "The album is a range of stuff.
 I would say definitely in the beginning when I started writing, it was pretty heavy, coming out of my past year of – life.
 It's changed since then, which is good because I think that the overall theme too – me, personally, I'm not this super heavy girl.
 You know?
 I'm one for the sunshine, so it's shifted a lot and it feels a lot better to me."
 From the interview, it was also mentioned that a track titled "This Heart' which was about her son, was going to be on the album and was also speculated as the title.
 The track however never made the final cut.
 Duff has said regarding the album's lyrical content, "I definitely want people to feel like they're getting a glimpse into my life and what I'm made of.
 I am a normal girl who has had a not-so-normal life.
 I feel like my fans have stuck with me because they can relate to me and I want them to.
 I want them to feel like we could go out and have a fun night together.
 I want them to know that my heart has been broken, but it's not the end of the world.
 Life goes on.
 I want them to feel like I'm there for them.
 I want them to feel happy.
 And I want them to know that I care and that I have cared about them all this time."

-In 2019, a SoundCloud account by the name of HilaryLeaks uploaded the original demo's and early recordings from the 2014 album when it was still going to be a "Folk-Pop" album named This Heart.